-Please see Table above in section F, subsection 3 (Table 2).
+Please see Table above in section F, subsection 3.

-- The following State Departments / Organs of states which did not respond include; - West Coast District Municipality; - Swartland Local Municipality; - Swartland Local Municipality Ward Councillor; and - Bergrivier Irrigation Board - 6.
-Provide a summary of the issues raised by I&APs and an indication of the manner in which the issues were incorporated into the development proposal.
+6. Provide a summary of the issues raised by I&APs and an indication of the manner in which the issues were incorporated into the development proposal.

 All comments and responses captured and addressed in the Comments and Response report, Appendix F. Please refer to Appendix F for original comments received.